ElinaBian/big_data_analytics/README.md

 # 2. MLlib

 We all know that MLlib fits into Spark's APIs and interoperates with NumPy in Python (as of Spark 0.9) and R libraries (as of Spark 1.5).
 It's a significantly important machine learning tools dealing with large datasets.
-Here, I provide some basic knowledge and examples using MLlib to do recommendations, regressions, and classifications.
+Here, I provide some basic knowledge and examples using MLlib to do recommendations, regressions, classifications, and clustering.

+# 3. Advanced Big Data Analysis

+Here, I use Spark Streaming and Twitter API to implement your Sentiment Analysis system.
+And I also carried out basic graph analysis on real wiki data.

-# 3. FashionAI
+# 4. FashionAI

 I carried out a project on fashionAI.
 The details about the problem we worked on could be found [here](https://www.alibabacloud.com/zh/campaign/fashionai).